LukeGrahamLandry/llvm_of_jvm/devlog.md

 - https://github.com/javalib-team/javalib
 - https://ocamlverse.net/content/quickstart_ocaml_project_dune.html

-For some reason ocaml is like first class citizen with in-tree llvm bindings and i want to practise a functional-y language so might as well.
+For some reason ocaml is like first class citizen with in-tree llvm bindings and i want to practise a functional-y language so might as well learn ocaml.

 - Build and run: `dune exec llvm_of_jvm`